 Field Description

 VID Defines the VLAN ID

 Multicast MAC Address Defines the Multicast MAC address to which packets are forwarded.

 Unit Defines the unit number.

-Egress Defines the Egress ports per multicast group.
+DGS-3100 Series Gigabit Stackable Managed Switch User Manual

-2 Define the VID, Multicast MAC Address, Unit, and Egress fields.
+Field Description Egress Defines the Egress ports per multicast group.

-- 3 Select either all, or individual ports: - \ Click All to select all ports as None or Egress; - Alternatively, click to select the ports individually.
-The default is 1-48 None. - 4.
-Click Apply The Multicast forwarding settings are applied to the port, and the device is updated.
+- 2. Define the VID, Multicast MAC Address, Unit, and Egress fields. - 3.
+Select either all, or individual ports: - \ Click All to select all ports as None or Egress; - Alternatively, click to select the ports individually.
+The default is 1-48 None.